Closures & Hours Changes

 To prevent fungal or parasitic infections and injuries, do not go barefoot.
 Try to keep your feet as clean and dry as possible.

-Mosquitoes, flies, fleas, and ticks all spread disease.
-These diseases include:
+Mosquitoes, flies, fleas, and ticks all spread disease such as malaria, Lyme disease, and West Nile fever.

 Malaria is the insect-borne disease of most concern to travelers in tropical and subtropical regions.
 Although antimalarial medicines kill the malaria parasite in the bloodstream, this protection isn't complete.
 Take protective measures along with taking antimalarial medicine.

 Many travelers underestimate the sun's strength and overestimate the amount of protection their sunscreen offers.
-This can add up to at least an uncomfortable sunburn and other skin damage.
+This may cause an uncomfortable sunburn and other skin damage.

-Although disease is a big risk while you are traveling, you should also be aware of the risk of injury.
+Although disease is a big risk while you are traveling, you should also be aware of the risk of injury and other concerns.

 You will learn about safety in your scuba diving certification class.
 If you plan to get certified while traveling, find an experienced, certified teacher that you feel comfortable with.
 Several groups, including the Professional Association of Diving Instructors (PADI) and the National Association of Underwater Instructors (NAUI), certify instructors and dive shops all over the world.